Physical Address

 ______________________

-Table 1: Mechanical Taxonomy and Topocentric Fidelity of Historical House Systems This comparative matrix classifies the primary methods of celestial partitioning strictly by their foundational geometric principles, operational mechanics, and resulting mathematical limits.
+This comparative matrix classifies the primary methods of celestial partitioning strictly by their foundational geometric principles, operational mechanics, and resulting mathematical limits.
 By categorising these systems into linear/uniform (static spatial projection) and non-linear (kinetic temporal proportionality) frameworks, the table isolates the physical constraints of each model.
-It visually demonstrates that methods relying upon equipartite spatial division (e.g., Campanus, Regiomontanus) or the uniform extrapolation of a single declination (e.g., Alcabitius, Koch) inherently distort the Time of Arrival (TOA), fracturing at specific latitudes.
-Only the non-linear proportional trisection of each individual diurnal and nocturnal arc (Ptolemy/Placidus) maintains 100% topocentric fidelity and absolute kinetic consistency across the entire local horizon.
+It visually shows that methods relying upon equipartite spatial division (e.g., Campanus, Regiomontanus) or the uniform extrapolation of a single declination (e.g., Alcabitius, Koch) inherently distort the Time of Arrival (TOA), fracturing at specific latitudes.